 Enniskillen town and Omagh town areas for NO 2 levels from traffic sources.
 Progress Report 2020 This report concluded that no exceedance of the air quality objectives was identified at relevant receptors.
 Proposed that in addition to NO 2 monitoring that SO 2 from domestic solid fuel sources would be monitored within the Enniskillen and Omagh town areas.
-Deployment of tubes had been delayed due to Covid-19 pandemic.
-Progress Report 2021 This report concluded that no exceedance of the air quality objectives was identified at relevant receptors.
+Progress Report 2021 This report concluded that no exceedance of the air qualit objectives was identified at relevant receptors.
+Monitorin of NO 2 and SO 2 undertaken within the Enniskillen an Omagh town areas.
+Deployment of tubes delayed due to Covid-19.
+Progress Report 2022 This report concluded that no exceedance of the air quality objectives.
+Monitoring of NO 2 and SO 2 within the Enniskillen and Omagh town areas had commenced.